symforce-org/symforce/README.md

 >>> geo.Rot3()
 ```

 This installs pre-compiled C++ components of SymForce on Linux and Mac using pip wheels, but does not include C++ headers.
-If you want to compile against C++ SymForce types (like `sym::Optimizer`), you currently need to [build from source](#build-from-source).
+If you want to compile against C++ SymForce types (like `sym::Optimizer`), you currently need to <a href="#build-from-source">build from source</a>.

 # Tutorial